Find a Surrogate

 This is a big and complex journey that literally takes a village.
 So, to help simplify the costs and give you a foundation for planning we have created four different categories you can anticipate needing funds for.

 1. Professional Fees

 While surrogacy may be new to you, some people have years of experience helping others.
-These are the people you should anticipate paying professional service fees to your surrogacy agency (hopefully us!), lawyer, psychologist, insurance agent, escrow company.
+These are the people you should anticipate paying professional service fees to; your surrogacy agency (hopefully us!), lawyer, psychologist, insurance agent, and escrow company.

 Managing a surrogacy journey and all the moving parts can be very time-consuming, which is why many Intended Parents choose to work with – and pay – a surrogacy agency to handle all of the details.
 The agency fee covers many aspects of your surrogacy journey, including –

 - Management of your entire journey, from start to finish

 - Screening & matching you with your Surrogate